 Visit our Farm Store, or stay at our Guest House and enjoy the serene beauty of coastal New England farm life.

-Proud members of the Texas Longhorn Breeders Association, the Connecticut Farm Bureau and Veteran Connecticut Grown.
-We are committed to humanely raised, climate-smart, and sustainable farming.
-We are grateful for a generous grant from the Connecticut Department of Agriculture, Women’s Business Development Council and UCONN.
+Proud members of the Texas Longhorn Breeders Association, and Veteran Connecticut Grown.
+We are committed to humanely raised, hormone-free, grassfed, and pasture-raised chicken and beef using climate-smart, regenerative, and sustainable farming practices.

 FAQs